TimTwigg/Adventure-2/README.md

 - Colors, ScreenInstructions, StatDefaults, and TextArt define some constant values.
 - RandomGenerator and GameData are utility classes used in many parts of the program.
 - Formulae, StringHelpers, and FileReader are collections of functions to manage specific types of operations.

+## Testing

+Unit testing is managed through the GoogleTest framework.